bostontrader/cakephp-auth-tdd/README.md

 seems to cause a view to be produced.
 This in itself smells like some integration testing, but I'll ignore that.

-The heart of our controller testing is the testAction method.
+The heart of our controller testing is the **testAction** method.
 This method can be configured to return four possibly interesting things about the results of invoking a controller method.
+They are:

+* result
+* vars
+* view
+* content

-They are result, vars, view, and content.
-Is there anything about these that are particularly useful at this point?
+Is there anything about these things that are particularly useful at this point?

-Result is whatever the controller explicitly returns.
-This will be useful if we actually sending back results, such as JSON, or dealing with redirects.
-At this time, it's not useful.
+**result** is whatever the controller explicitly returns.
+This would be useful if we were actually sending back results, such as JSON, or dealing with redirects.
+But at this time, it's not useful to us.

-Vars is whatever vars were "set" before the view was rendered.
+**vars** is whatever vars were "set" before the view was rendered.
 This doesn't sound very useful, except to possibly test CakePHP functionality itself.
 If we set some vars, we expect Cake will do its job and deliver them.
-How is that useful to us now?
+How is testing that useful to us now?

-View is the most promising.
-This let's us see the actual view that was rendered, minus the layout.
+**view** is the most promising.
+This lets us see the actual view that was rendered, minus the layout.
 However, picking this apart is not the job of the controller's unit testing.
 Nevertheless, we may want to take a closer look at this shortly.

-Content is the entire page that was rendered, layout plus view.
+**content** is the entire page that was rendered, layout plus view.
 Whatever the rest of the layout looks like is certainly far afield of controller unit testing, and we already have the view, so this doesn't look very useful.

-That's all fine and dandy you say, but you still have software to build?
+"That's all fine and dandy" you say, but you still have software to build?
 We can agonize over these principals forever but we still have to make some code.
 How shall we find some practical usage?

 I say we live dangerously and color outside the lines.
 The fact is, we _can_ pick apart a view using our controller unit test and this is good enough for now.
-It's better to keep moving using theortically defective methods than to grind to a halt in search of perfection.
+I think that it's better to keep moving using theoretically defective methods than to grind to a halt in a futile search for perfection.
 When and if your project gets so big and complex that our simple methods fail to scale, then you'll have to do some re-thinking then.
 Until then, let's keep it simple.

 So, let's modify the test to examine the view for a table element.
 The table won't have anything in it but it's a humble beginning.

+Starting with **commit d66186** we implement **step 3-4.**

+In this step I want to feed the **index** method a known quantity of User records and then examine the rendered view to find a table that has that many rows.
+At this time, there's no header-row in the table nor any columns.
+Only empty rows that we can count.
+But how shall we count these rows?

+To make a long story short, I'll merely assert that regex quickly falls apart when you try to do things like this.
+Fortunately, there's a handy little lump of code called **simple\_html_dom** that eats this alive.
+It parses the html code we give it, like the view that Cake just generated, and let's us work with the structure therein.
+So if we need to find a table that contains a known quantity of rows, that's not a problem.

+In keeping this simple, I've chosen to put the **simple\_html_dom** file in the same directory that the UsersController test is in.
+Doing so make using require_once so much easier and until such time as other code needs access, if ever, this is good enough.